Resignation: Delivery

 For many public figures, primarily departing politicians, resignation is an opportunity to deliver a valedictory resignation speech in which they can elucidate the circumstances of their exit from office and in many cases deliver a powerful speech which often commands much attention.
 This can be used to great political effect, particularly as, subsequent to resigning, government ministers are no longer bound by collective responsibility and can speak with greater freedom about current issues.

-"Spending more time with family" is a common reason credited during public resignations, especially as a euphemism when receding from scandal.
+"Spending more time with family" is a common reason cited during public resignations, especially as a euphemism when receding from scandal.

 Other organisations

 In academia, a university president or the editor of a scientific journal may also resign, particularly in cases where an idea which runs counter to the mainstream is being promoted.
-In 2006, Harvard president Lawrence Summers resigned after making the provocative suggestion that the underrepresentation of female academics in math and science could be due to factors other than sheer discrimination, such as personal inclination or innate ability.
+In 2006, Harvard president Larry Summers resigned after making the provocative suggestion that the underrepresentation of female academics in math and science could be due to factors other than sheer discrimination, such as personal inclination or innate ability.

 In a club, society, or other voluntary association, a member may resign from an officer position in that organization or even from the organization itself.
 In Robert's Rules of Order, this is called a request to be excused from a duty.
 A resignation may also be withdrawn.

+The Catholic Church introduced provision at the Second Vatican Council (1963-1965) for its bishops to resign if they "become less capable of fulfilling their duties properly because of the increasing burden of age or some other serious reason".